rpkrupali1/selenium-java-framework/readme.md

   Replace RemoteDriverUrl value to url where [grid is running](#how-to-run-selenium-grid) (** make sure to use IP address instead of localhost in url)
 - And also replace volume mount path to where you want to see your test output

+# Technologies Used:
+- Java
+- Selenium
+- Extent Report
+- Docker
+- Maven
+- TestNG

+# What's Next?
+Please find below features/enhancements those are either in progress or planned:
+- Docker run entire framework without using selenium grid
+- Unit Tests for framework
+- Add Screenshot in the report
+- Add video for execution run
+- Segregation of repositories between framework and test projects
+- Docker compose creation with additional parameterization (entire config file parameterization like browser, browser version etc.)
+- Running Selenium with Kubernetes/EKS
+- Add BDD Capability and use based on need
+- More customization for configuration: User can provide more customization based on need like
+  - Need Report?
+Yes/No
+  - Need Logs?
+Yes/No
+  - Write tests using BDD?
+Yes/No
+  - Need screenshots ?
+Yes/No etc
+- Create UI to:
+  - Trigger tests
+  - See logs/reports
+  - Historical test result
+  - Test result trends etc.

+# Contributor
+Krupali Pilgulwar